thorin-schiffer/freeturn/Readme.md

 Sqlite DB is used, which is not mounted to the outside of the container, so your changes will be gone after you stop the container.
 Please submit an issue or a PR with your proposals for the Docker support.
 Bind the port 8000 (`-p 8000:8000`)

+###### Updating existing installation

+The default task for inv is `bootstrap`, use `invoke` to utilize local bootstrapping for development.
+This would recreate all the objects created automatically as fixtures.